managedBlog/managedBlog.github.io/managed/_posts/2020-01-03-empower-end-users-by-understanding-their-needs.md

   - Modern Workplace
 ---

-_This is the second post in a series on the principles behind the Modern Workplace_
+<small>_This is the second post in a series on the principles behind the Modern Workplace_</small>

-_The first can be found here: [It's not you, It's me](https://www.modernendpoint.com/managed/its-not-you-its-me-examining-our-role-in-transforming-endpoint-management)_
+<small>_The first can be found here: [It's not you, It's me](https://www.modernendpoint.com/managed/its-not-you-its-me-examining-our-role-in-transforming-endpoint-management)_</small>

 ___
 ​